 Treatment of Eye Stroke

 Corticosteroids have been shown to increase visual acuity in some cases of eye stroke if started early enough.
-Corticosteriods reduce leakiness of the vessels and improve swelling and circulation.
-Corticosteriods are the treatment of choice in AION because it is an eye stroke that appears to be more commonly caused by reduced blood flow and inflammation, as opposed to a true blockage of a blood vessel from a small particle, or emboli.
+Corticosteroids reduce leakiness of the vessels and improve swelling and circulation.
+Corticosteroids are the treatment of choice in AION because it is an eye stroke that appears to be more commonly caused by reduced blood flow and inflammation, as opposed to a true blockage of a blood vessel from a small particle, or emboli.
 Some doctors prescribe drugs to lower eye pressure in hopes to improve blood flow to the optic nerve.

 There has been some research on the potential to prescribe medications that act as neuro-protection that may regenerate nerve fibers in the optic nerve.
 However, there is no conclusive evidence that these drugs provide any benefit.
 Other treatment is aimed at controlling cardiovascular risk factors so eye stroke does not occur to the other eye, as there is a 30 percent chance that it will happen to the other eye within three years.